-- (1) A disposable e-cigarette, FR: IF NEEDED, DISPOSABLE E-CIGARETTES ARE ONE-TIME USE PRODUCTS THAT ARE NOT RECHARGEABLE. - (2) An e-cigarette that uses REPLACEABLE PREFILLED CARTRIDGES, - (3) An e-cigarette with a TANK that you REFILL with LIQUIDS, - (4) A mod system, or FR: IF NEEDED, A MOD SYSTEM IS CUSTOMIZED BY THE USER WITH THEIR OWN COMBINATION OF BATTERIES, ATOMIZERS, ETC. - (5) You don't know the type?
+- A disposable e-cigarette, FR: IF NEEDED, DISPOSABLE E-CIGARETTES ARE ONE-TIME USE PRODUCTS THAT ARE NOT RECHARGEABLE. - (2) An e-cigarette that uses REPLACEABLE PREFILLED OR REFILLABLE PODS OR CARTRIDGES, - (3) An e-cigarette with a TANK that you REFILL with LIQUIDS, - (4) A mod system, or FR: IF NEEDED, A MOD SYSTEM IS CUSTOMIZED BY THE USER WITH THEIR OWN COMBINATION OF BATTERIES, ATOMIZERS, ETC. - (5) You don't know the type? - BOX J FILL INSTRUCTIONS FOR JECIG3 AND JECIG4R: IF Jecig2 = 1, 5, D OR R, display "e-cigarettes" for Disposable and Unknown device users IF Jecig2 = 2, display "e-cigarette pods or cartridges" for Pod/Cartridge device users IF Jecig2 = 3 OR 4, display "e-liquid" for Tank and Mod System device users

-BOX J

-FILL INSTRUCTIONS FOR JECIG3 AND JECIG4:

-IF Jecig2 = 1, 5, D OR R, display "e-cigarettes" for Disposable and Unknown device users

-IF Jecig2 = 2, display "e-cigarette cartridges" for Cartridge device users

-IF Jecig2 = 3 OR 4, display "e-liquid" for Tank and Mod System device users